Explantation (Removal of Implants Without Replacement)

 Can I have my breast implants removed?

+There are several reasons why a woman might want to undergo removal of their implants.
 Breast implant removal is possible and may be warranted for a number of reasons.
-Circumstances for this procedure include:
+Circumstances for this procedure includes:

 - There is a desire to return to a completely natural state